 Passenger space is the same as in a regular Focus, so there’s loads of room up front for adults and plenty of adjustment for the lucky driver to get properly comfortable.
 Extra support can be had in the form of a pair of Recaro bucket seats that cost £1,145, while much of the interior is finished in RS-blue trim.

-Boot space in the regular Focus hatchback isn’t a strongpoint – at 316 litres in size, it is some way off the 343 litres you get in a VW Golf R – so it’s a little disappointing to hear it’s shrunk to 260 litres in the RS to make space for the car’s four-wheel-drive system.
-By our calculations, that’s less room than you get in a Fiesta.
+Boot space in the regular Focus hatchback isn’t a strong point – at 316 litres in size, it is some way off the 343 litres you get in a VW Golf R. So, it’s a little disappointing to hear it’s shrunk to 260 litres in the RS to make space for the car’s four-wheel-drive system –that’s less room than you get in a Fiesta.

-Upholding the driver involvement theme is the six-speed manual gearbox that helps the you feel at the centre of the action better than the (admittedly quicker) dual-clutch automatics fitted to the Audi RS3 and Mercedes A45 AMG.
+Upholding the driver involvement theme is the six-speed manual gearbox that helps you feel at the centre of the action better than the (admittedly quicker-shifting) dual-clutch automatics fitted to the Audi RS3 and Mercedes A45 AMG.